 What many creative people don’t realise is that there are actually two kinds of no. One is informed and active like we just talked about.

-The other is a passive, knee-jerk kind of no.
+The other is a knee-jerk kind of no.

 Imagine you’re out for a picnic.
 The sun is shining, the bees are buzzing and you’re just about to eat the massive scotch egg you’ve lugged over field and dale.
 All is right with the world.
 And then you feel a feathery touch on the back of your hand.

-Part of your brain is all like “No need to worry – it’s just a blade of grass.
-Lay back and enjoy it.”
-But another, smarter part of your brain goes “Um, that doesn’t feel like grass to me.”
+Part of your brain says “No need to worry – it’s just a blade of grass.”
+But another, smarter part of your brain goes “Yeah, that doesn’t feel like grass to me.”